Injured due to Zimmer Durom Cup Hip Replacement Device? Call Graves McLain Now for a Free Consultation.

 Revision Surgery to Replace their Defective Zimmer Durom Cup

 Based on the information we have received from our discussions with hip surgeons throughout the country, we estimate the failure rate of the Durom Cup to be between 20% and 30%.
 The true failure rate of the Zimmer Durom Cup may climb much higher in the coming years as doctors and their patients come to realize that their implants are gradually failing.

 Lawsuits filed by Graves McLain patients allege the Zimmer Durom Cup is defective and fails due to certain design flaws.
 Specifically, the device is an all-metal implant.
 Several failure issues have emerged with all-metal implants, including:

-• This release of metal can cause elevated blood levels of cobalt and chromium, which can cause “metallosis,” (an inflammatory reaction to the elevated metals in the tissue and the blood.)
+This release of metal can cause elevated blood levels of cobalt and chromium, which can cause metallosis, an inflammatory reaction to the elevated levels of metal in the tissue and the blood.

 What should I do if I have been forced to undergo revision surgery or told that my Zimmer hip implant is failing?

-It is in your best interest not to sign anything from Zimmer and to have an experienced law firm review any paperwork that you may receive as a Zimmer Duron Cup implant patient.
+It is in your best interest not to sign anything from Zimmer and to have an experienced law firm review any paperwork that you may receive as a Zimmer Durom Cup implant patient.

 You May Be Entitled To Compensation.